Fibre supplements: Blood cholesterol reduction

 Foods that are high in viscous fibres have been found to lower blood cholesterol by binding with bile acids.
 In order to compensate for this, cholesterol from the liver may be used to make more bile acids.
 The products of bacterial fermentation in the colon may also decrease the rate of cholesterol synthesis in the liver.

 However, research has produced mixed results with respect to whether fibre supplements are as effective as dietary fibre in reducing blood cholesterol.
 Two recent studies show nearly opposing results, using fibre-supplemented apple juice containing both the soluble pectin from apples and gum arabic.
 In the first study, the supplement-enriched juice had no discernible effect on the blood cholesterol levels of 110 hypercholesterolaemic men and women.

 In the second study, the total and LDL-cholesterol levels of mildly hypercholesterolaemic men were lowered.

 In another study, a dietary supplement consisting of both soluble fibre (guar gum, pectin) and insoluble fibre (soy fibre, pea fibre, corn bran) was found to reduce LDL-cholesterol for individuals that have mild to moderate hypercholesterolaemia without reducing HDL-cholesterol or increasing triglycerides.

 Supplements containing extracted insoluble fibre may have an effect on blood lipids that most resembles the effects of dietary fibre.
 In a more recent randomized, double blind clinical study of 58 hypercholesterolaemic volunteers, an extruded carob pulp preparation added to daily diet reduced total and LDL-cholesterol and improved the ratio of HDL:LDL cholesterol in all participants, and also showed a marked reduction in serum cholesterol in the women of the study.

 Gastrointestinal health

 Colorectal cancer

 The protective properties of dietary fibre against colorectal cancer are undisputed.
 However, not all fibre supplements seem to provide the same defensive effect.
 A study of 1429 men and women over six months showed that a high-fibre cereal (wheat bran) supplement had no protective effect on recurring colorectal adenomas.
 In addition, no significant improvement in the proportion or features of existing colorectal adenomas was observed.

 Diverticular disease

-Diverticulitis is mainly attributed to the low fibre intake typical of the Western diet for which gradual increase dietary fibre over several weeks is common clinical solution.
-Fibre supplements are again much less effective.
+Diverticulitis is mainly attributed to the low fibre intake commonly found in the Western diet for which a gradual increase in dietary fibre over several weeks is a commonly prescribed clinical solution.
+Fibre supplementation has been found to be less effective than dietary fibre in this regard.
 One study of 58 men and women with uncomplicated diverticulitis in a double-blind controlled trial concluded that common doses of wheat bran and a psyllium-derived supplement provided relief of constipation only, with no other observable effects.